-Community Speed Watch recruitment is now open!
+Community Speed Watch recruitment is now closed.

 As a Community Speed Watch Volunteer you’ll play an active role in improving road safety within your local area.

 Community Speed Watch is a national initiative which plays a vital role in helping to reduce speeding vehicles.
 The initiative aims to educate drivers on the importance of road safety.

 As a volunteer, you’ll be working in conjunction with our officers to gather information on those speeding and offending on the roads.
 You’ll play a crucial role in helping to keep our roads and communities safe.
 Not only will you help to raise awareness and deter speeding, you will also help to reduce noise pollution and improve the quality of life in your community.

 Full training will be given prior to becoming a volunteer.
 You will be issued a digital handbook which will give a full overview of the role, alongside guidance to speed gun operation and roadside health and safety.
 An officer will accompany you on your very first Speed Watch duty.

 Once fully trained, you’ll work in a team of two to four volunteers.
 Then you’ll visit pre-approved sites with a radar to record the speed and registration number of the offending vehicles.
 You will use equipment to capture: